TehProgrammer/Arduino-Sequencer/README.md

 (Created by: Austin W. Rowe from REC)

 How to use:

+--- THIS VERSION IS OUTDATED, THIS README.md IS FOR VERSION 1.3 AND MAY NOT WORK FOR THIS VERSION!---

 The sequence itself can be made of either a switch case or a simple if statement.
 But a switch case statement is recommended.
 The steps to make your sequence is as follows: